 3. Keep up with their vaccinations and routine vet checkups.

 4. Housetrain them early and be consistent with rules/training.

 The Golden Retriever Bulldog Mix is a great dog for people looking for a medium to large breed that is good-natured and has a variety of physical characteristics.

 They are not difficult to groom and only need to be bathed when necessary.

 This breed is also a good choice for people looking for an intelligent and loyal dog.
-However, it’s important to provide them with daily walks and playtime to keep them healthy and happy.
+However, providing them with daily walks and playtime is important to keep them healthy and happy.